 When to Sell – Decide Your Exit Strategy

 Let’s start by taking a look inside one of my actual accounts.
-In the picture, you will see my portfolio go through a significant down turn.
-Although it was tempting to sell and closest family members said I should pull all of money out in late December, I didn’t.
+In the picture, you will see my portfolio go through a significant downturn.
+Although it was tempting to sell and closest family members said I should pull all of the money out in late December, I didn’t.

 The result?
 Not only did the market come back completely, but I ended up about 4% higher than when it started to go down.
 This saved me a massive amount of money.
 Why did I hold my stocks though and not sell?